mrmanc/mrmanc.github.io/links/index.md

 * [Pair Programming Economics](http://www.trustartist.com/2015/01/27/pair-programming-economics/) by Olaf Lewitz
 * A tweet about [DRY / Don’t Repeat Yourself](https://twitter.com/sarahmei/status/702281663896653824) by Sarah Mei
 * [Mistakes You Apparently Just Have to Make Yourself](https://medium.com/@mcfunley/mistakes-you-apparently-just-have-to-make-yourself-cc2dd2bfc25c#.mt4wj2c95) by Dan McKinley
+* [How to study for exams](https://www.youtube.com/playlist?list=PL7BImOT2srcEPwr4hSVrqvWYh1SV7LBEx)—A playlist of short YouTube videos explaining how we learn, and how you should go about revising

 # Statistics